-Our audit approach was developed by obtaining an understanding of the Group's activities, the key functions undertaken on behalf of the Board by the Investment Manager and Administrator and the overall control environment.
-Based on this understanding we assessed those aspects of the Group's financial statements which were most likely to give rise to a material misstatement.
-The Group audit engagement team was responsible for the audit of all entities included in the consolidated financial statements.
+We carried out a full scope audit.
+Our audit approach was developed by obtaining an understanding of the Group's activities and the overall control environment.
+Based on this understanding we assessed those aspects of the Group's and the Company's transactions and balances which were most likely to give rise to a material misstatement.